Summer of the Seventeenth Doll (1959 film): Development

 The play premiered in London in 1957 and was a big hit.
 Film rights were purchased by Hecht Hill Lancaster (HHL) in July 1957 for a reported US$300,000 (or £134,000).
 The play had reportedly been recommended to Harold Hecht of HHL by Laurence Olivier, who directed the London production.

 HHL announced the film would be part of a 12-picture slate to be released through United Artists; other films included Take a Giant Step, The Unforgiven, The Rabbit Trap and Cry Tough.
 In its announced planning Doll would star Burt Lancaster and Rita Hayworth who had just successfully paired in HHL's Separate Tables, a film which coincidentally featured Australian Rod Taylor, a perfect fit were initial considerations to proceed for the young buck Dowd.

-James Cagney had appeared in the notifications of interest.
+In January 1958 it was announced the lead roles would be played by Lancaster, Rita Hayorth and possibly James Cagney.
+"Cagney will be ideal for the smaller of the two men in the story," said Lancaster.
+He has read the play and likes it enormously."
+Lancaster did add that "It is a little early yet and we have made no cast iron plans.
+We intend to recruit nearly all other players from Australian acting ranks.
+The size of the American crew to go to Australia has to be worked out.
+We have to find out the Australian union situation on this."
+John Huston and Carol Reed were listed as possible directors.

 The play debuted on Broadway on 22 January 1958 but only ran 29 performances.